Kyriosity/read-write/README+/software/tests/asQA/README+/tests-damp_vs_dry.md

 An anecdote tells that a DISTRESSED Napoleon why cannon were silent.
 The general was prompt to LIST seven reasons...

 Napoleon interrupted him with: one is enough.

-(Maybe it was about Alex Makedonsky and ELEPHANTS).

 \___________</details>